DemocracyStudio/ML_mobility_analysis/README.md

 2. Create a google co-lab account following the link https://colab.research.google.com/.
 It asks you to connect with your gmail account.

-3. In your google co-lab, your can either upload the notebook "LiveLab Sept.21 - AI on mobility data" from this github folder, or from your local computer after having downloaded it from this github folder.
+3. In your google co-lab, your can either upload the notebook "LiveLab Sept.21 - AI on mobility data" from this github folder, or from your local computer after having downloaded it.

 4. To make sure your datasets and the notebook will be easily reachable during the time of the class, upload them in the primary file of your Google Drive, usually called "My Drive".